 - Brokering cross-enterprise response to industry problems and opportunities

 - Enhancing the talent pool

 - And ultimately, providing value to the MediaCityUK‟s host city of Salford and surrounding regions

-FIRM is funded by The UK Research Council’s Digital Economy Programme and supported by the Northwest Regional Development Agency.
+FIRM recieved funding from The UK Research Council’s Digital Economy Programme and further support from the Northwest Regional Development Agency.